kubeflow/website/content/docs/started/gcp/_index.md

 +++
-title = "Documentation"
+title = "Getting Started"
-description = "All of Kubeflow documentation"
+description = "How to get started using Kubeflow." weight = 2
 +++